alexleboucher/docker-express-postgres-boilerplate/README.md

 If you encounter an error when running `yarn docker:up`, make sure you launched Docker Desktop.

-If you encounter an error when running a script, make sure you are in `api` container shell.
+If you encounter an error when running a script, make sure you ran the script in the `api` container shell.

 ---